Don't Panic, But Netflix's Founder Wants To Cancel Even More Shows

-Fans of Netflix's Sense8 were disappointed to learn on Thursday that the show has been canceled.
-This follows the news that Netflix was canceling The Get Down.
+Fans of Netflix's Sense8 were disappointed to learn on Thursday that the show has been cancelled.
+This follows the news that Netflix was cancelling The Get Down.
 Notably, The Get Down marks the first time a Netflix series hasn't been renewed for a second season.

 "Our hit ratio is way too high right now," Hastings told CNBC.
 "So, we've canceled very few shows… I'm always pushing the content team: We have to take more risk; you have to try more crazy things.
 Because we should have a higher cancel rate overall."